Bloutiouf/grunt-jison-processor/README.md

 Type: `string`
 Default: `parser`

 The name of the parser variable.
-Useful only when `grammar.output` is defined and `grammar.type` is `js`.
+Useful only when `options.output` is defined and `options.type` is `js`.

 #### options.output
 Type: `string`